 This extraordinarily colorful and odd species is endemic to the Western Pacific, primarily off the coast of Southern Japan, but it is also found in waters off of Brazil and Argentina.
 Rather than pulsing their way through the ocean, flower hat jellyfish often hang out near the ocean floor among sea grasses where they catch prey of small fish.

 They may look gorgeous, but you don't want to get close.
 They pack a nasty sting.
-According to Monterey Bay Aquarium, “Blooms of the flower hat jellies make swimming in waters off Argentina hazardous.
+According to the Monterey Bay Aquarium, “Blooms of the flower hat jellies make swimming in waters off Argentina hazardous.
 The sting of this jelly is painful, leaving a bright rash.
 In Brazil, blooms of the flower hat jellies interfere with shrimp fishing; the jellies clog their nets and drive shrimp away, probably to deeper water.”

 Mediterranean or fried egg jellyfish

 The mouth-arms of the fried egg jellyfish are truncated, and there are longer projections with disk-like ends.
 The overall effect makes it look dotted with purple and white pebbles.
-This species only survives for about six months, from summer to winter, dying when the water cools down.
+This species survives for only about six months, from summer to winter, dying when the water cools down.

 The Atolla jellyfish, also called Coronate medusa, is a deep-sea jelly found around the world.
 Like many species of animals dwelling in the deep, it has bioluminescent abilities.
-But unlike many species that use bioluminescence to attract prey, this species uses it to keep from becoming prey.
+But unlike many that use bioluminescence to attract prey, this species uses it to keep from becoming prey.

 This strategy has given the species the nickname the “alarm jellyfish.”

 The deep-sea hydrozoan jellyfish Bathykorus bouilloni has a distinctly Darth Vader-like appearance.
 (Photo: Kevin Raskoff/Wikipedia)